sintijab/sintijab.github.io/src/content/en/weekender/cold-baths-in-berlin.md

 people and the nature.

-I learned how do diving with neoprene suit under the water in 10° during the winter time in Lanzarote.
+I learned how do diving with neoprene suit under the water in 10° during the winter in North Atlantic Ocean.
 Now swimming from summer through the winter cold in lakes in Berlin, I know how to get over that first minute in very cold water.
 I do wear neoprene gloves and socks, because hands and feet are equipped with vessels known as arterio-venous anastomoses (AVAs) that are responsible for a large part of the loss of heat from the body toward the upper end of the thermoneutral zone.